 I have worked at Philips Media writing software for compilers, interpreters, and digital video, Cerwin-Vega! designing loudspeakers, E-mu Systems writing software for electronic keyboards, at the MAMA Foundation recording and producing jazz CDs, and at expertcity and Citrix writing network and system software.

-I have taught physics at Muir and Marshall High Schools in Pasadena and Dos Pueblos High School in Santa Barbara, chemistry at San Marcos in Santa Barbara, algebra at Santa Barbara City College, and operating systems and assembly language at the University of California at Santa Barbara.
-I am currently teaching math at Napa Valley College.
+I have taught physics at Muir and Marshall High Schools in Pasadena and Dos Pueblos High School in Santa Barbara, chemistry at San Marcos High School in Santa Barbara, math at Santa Barbara City College and Napa Valley College, and computer science at the University of California at Santa Barbara.

 You can send me mail at andrewzboard at gmail dot com.
 For prospective employers, here’s my résumé.